-Did you know eating certain foods can actually improve your eyesight, slow down the ageing of your eyes and keep your eyes in good health?
+Did you know eating certain foods can actually improve eye sight, slow down the ageing of your eyes and keep your eyes in good health?
 Here is a guide on how different types of food can improve eye health.

 So there’s more to eye nutrition than just carrots!
 From Kale to Grapefruit, here are 15 foods that can improve your eye health:

-Rich in cancer-fighting antioxidants and vitamins, kale is a good source of beta-carotene, vitamin A, vitamin C, and vitamin B6, and is the top combo of both lutein and zeaxanthin.
+Rich in cancer-fighting antioxidants and vitamins, kale is a good source of beta-carotene and is the top combo of both lutein and zeaxanthin.
 Just one cup of kale contains 23.8 mg of lutein and zeaxanthin.

 We’ve all heard the saying “eating carrots will help you see in the dark” and this is in fact true – to a certain extent!
 Carrots contain vitamin A, which protects the eyes by helping to absorb light.
 Increased levels of vitamin A means your eyes can absorb more energy and become more sensitive in dim light.
 Eating carrots can also help prevent cataracts, AMD and corneal ulcers.

 The vitamins and nutrients found in eggs, which include lutein and vitamin A (which may protect against night blindness and dry eyes), promote eye health and function.

 Oranges, grapefruits, lemons and berries are high in vitamin C, which may reduce the risk of cataracts and AMD and contain anti-inflammatory properties which have been proven to support healthy functioning of the eyes.